tjenkinson/shipyard-project.com/site/content/docs/quickstart.md

 # RethinkDB
 Start an data volume instance of RethinkDB:

-`docker run -it -d --name shipyard-rethinkdb-data --entrypoint /bin/bash shipyard/rethinkdb echo data vol for shipyard rethinkdb`
+`docker run -it -d --name shipyard-rethinkdb-data --entrypoint /bin/bash shipyard/rethinkdb -l`

 Start RethinkDB with using the data volume container: